 During a mayfly hatch, it’s essential to select the right size Blue Winged Olives to fish.
 When there’s so much forage available for the trout, they are very fussy and selective.

 Fly fishing with the right size of fly will make all the difference in the number of fish you catch.
 Our top tip is to take a range of different size Blue Winged Olives with you on fly fishing trips, so you’re prepared for every possible situation.

 You’ll also need to make repeated, precise casts and then aim to slowly drift your Baetis dry flies past any lurking trout looking for an easy and tasty bite.
 It’s commonly known that trout like to conserve their energy, so they won’t move further than they have to – especially when there are emerging mayflies in abundance.

 Perfecting your cast and presentation is critical here, or the trout just won’t be interested.
 They can quickly spot an artificial fly if your presentation is lacking, and will steer clear.
 Spend some time working on the accuracy of your cast and a lifelike, natural presentation, and you’ll catch way more fish.

 When do you get a strike, take care not to set your hook too quickly, or you will risk losing the fish.
 Allow yourself a little bit more time before you haul that fish in, tricky as it may be, and you won’t regret it!

 The Wrap Up

 So there you have our complete guide to the Blue Winged Olive pattern.
-The BWO is a popular dry fly among many anglers, and it’s a reliable choice to take on your fly fishing trips anywhere in the US.
+The Blue Winged Olive is popular among many anglers and should be in any fly box because it’s a reliable choice to take on your fly fishing trips anywhere in the US.
 The Baetis mayfly is found all over, and this fly pattern will be sure to bring you plenty of success.

 We’ll have more guides, reviews, and blogs coming your way soon!